 The Differences Between Backup and Replication

 Choosing the technology that is best suited for your business can be challenging.
-Fortunately, we have summarized the main differences between backup and replication to explain some of the key distinctions:
+Fortunately, we have summarized in the diagram below the main differences between backup and replication to explain some of the key distinctions.

 4 Reasons Why Backup is Not Replication

+- Service Levels.
 Backups typically occur once per day and at night, which means that the potential data loss could be days or more.
 When protecting the applications and data that matter to your business, this amount of data loss is unacceptable.
-Restoring from a backup, especially a tape backup, can take days; from disk it might be slightly faster – a few hours
+Restoring from a backup, especially a tape backup, can take days; from disk it might be slightly faster – a few hours.

+- Application Impact.
 Backups rely on snapshot-based technology.
 The reason they are taken so infrequently is because this type of technology drains resources on the server.
-It is possible to take more frequent copies, but this comes at the expense of server resources and-user productivity is significantly impacted
+It is possible to take more frequent copies, but this comes at the expense of server resources and-user productivity is significantly impacted.

+- Retention.
 Backups are normally stored for a very long time for compliance and audit purposes.
 Depending on how often they occur, the recovery granularity can be hours, days, or more.
-Technologies that using Continuous Data Protection (CDP) offer extremely granular recovery points, often separated by mere seconds.
+Technologies that use continuous data protection (CDP) offer extremely granular recovery points, often separated by mere seconds.
 This gives your enterprise several points in time to recover to, just in case the last point in time is corrupted.